Disclaimer: I do not own Transformers.

 No more stupid guilt in the bottom of her tanks.
-No more finding herself turning back toward him when she'd been off playing too long.
+No more finding herself turning back to him when she'd been off playing for too long.

 This was a good thing.

-Stumbling back from the fallen structure Jynx turned to gaze around this now calamity filled village.
-The screams of bots withering around in pools of energon on the ground slowly dying, buildings crashing to the ground as the flames of an energon explosion ate away at the old structures.
+Stumbling back from the fallen structure, Jynx turned to gaze around this now calamity-filled village.
+The screams of bots withering around her in pools of energon on the ground, slowly dying, buildings crashing to the ground as the flames of an energon explosion ate away at the old structures.

 It made Jynx's energon sing.
-It made the burning deep inside her ease a little bit with the itch that rose up under her plating to dig her claws into some living something and join the fun.
+It made the burning deep inside her ease a little bit, with the itch that rose up under her plating to dig her claws into some living something and join the fun.
 It was already happening around her.
-Those that hadn't been caught in the blast where either swiping things or finishing off the easy pickings of screaming bots and going on to the edges of the village where things weren't burning or were just gathering what was left to head on to the next thieves village they could find connected to the Labyrinth.
+Those that hadn't been caught in the blast were either swiping things or finishing off the easy pickings of screaming bots, and going on to the edges of the village where things weren't burning, or were just gathering what was left to head on to the next thieves' village they could find that was connected to the Labyrinth.
 It wouldn't be hard.
 Not really.
-If they dared try the Labyrinth they'd be in Graz before the sun had set again three times.
+If they dared to try the Labyrinth they'd be in Graz before the sun had set again three times.
 If they didn't they probably would have no trouble breezing through the Enforcers and taking the long way.

 Jynx should be among them.

-For as much as she loved this place now there was nothing to hold her here.
-Because in all realty it had only been Grease that kept the femme here.
+For as much as she loved this place, there was nothing to hold her here now.
+Because in all reality it had only been Grease that kept the femme here.
 It wasn't really in her nature to stay anywhere too long.
 She just didn't handle it well.
 She never had.

 She loved this place because she could find fun, but she stayed in this place because Greaseslick had been here and because of the stupid guilt that had burned inside her when she tried to go away.
 Which was idiotic.